IordanisK/react-crypto/README.md

 # Introduction

 Always had an interest in Crypto and thought why not create a website that displays simple data on all the cryptos?
 Created this website using ReactJS alongside with ant-design to get a clean looking UI.
 All the data that is retrieved to the wesite gets fetched from an API called "coinranking" which you can find over at rapidAPI.

-Make sure to store your keys in the .env file from rapidAPI :) Fun project overall!
+P.S.
+Make sure to store your keys in the .env file from rapidAPI!

+Fun project overall! :)

 # Getting Started with Create React App